atif5/pygame-pacman/README.md

 ### Notes

 - There are numerous resources that I used (and using) to understand the game logic like: ["The Pac-Man Dossier"](https://pacman.holenet.info/)
+- I tried to stay loyal to the original version, the ghost behaviour is almost the same, the sprites are from the original arcade.